Practice Learning and Student Support

 - Critically evaluate and reflect on the learning experience

 - Formulate action plans to improve future practice.

 You must be working in a relevant area of practice.

 The following provides an outline of the syllabus in line with each learning outcome:

-1. Describing the role and identifying the attributes of the effective practice-based/ placement educator
+Describing the role and identifying the attributes of the effective practice-based/placement educator

-- Outlining of the placement student's programme, portfolio, learning outcomes & the assessment / sign off process
+- Outlining of the placement student's programme, portfolio, learning outcomes and the assessment/sign off process.

-- Establishing effective working relationships and support mechanisms between practice educators & UWE
+- Establishing effective working relationships and support mechanisms between practice educators and UWE Bristol

-- Identifying the knowledge, skills & personal attributes of an effective practice educator including:
+- Identifying the knowledge, skills and personal attributes of an effective practice educator including: